jimburton/M269/tutorials/practice-block-two/README.md

     first.
 Complete the function `o_pred` in [](src/Sorting.py) so that it does this.
 When you have that working, the test `test_sort_o_pred` should pass.

+	(NB: in the function `sort_o_pred` which is written for you, we need to convert `o_pred` from a comparator function to a simple selector function like the ones we've used so far, e.g. `Person.fullname`.
+This is the reason for the use of the `cmp_to_key` function.)

 6. Rather than hardcoding the character we want to order by, we want the flexibility to order by any character.
 Complete the function